aws/s2n-tls/docs/BUILD.md

 ### Ninja build system

-[Ninja](https://ninja-build.org/) can be specified as the build system with CMake, which can lead to faster builds:
+[Ninja](https://ninja-build.org/) can be specified as the build system with CMake, which can increase build performance:

 <details open>
 <summary>Ubuntu</summary>